immutant/immutant.org/tutorials/wildfly.md

 And since each Immutant library automatically benefits in some way from being clustered, we wanted to *facilitate* app server deployment but not actually *require* it.
-Further, we didn't want to require any tweaking of the stock "vanilla" configuration provided by app server.
-This meant using the standard deployment protocol for all Java app
-servers: war files.
+Further, we didn't want to require any tweaking of the stock "vanilla" configuration provided by the app server.
+This meant using the standard deployment protocol for all Java app servers: war files.

 Theoretically, this implies you could stick the Immutant jars in any ol' war file and deploy them to any ol' Java app server.